-Regardless, we need to check for broken internal links, missing images etc and fix up any that are broken.
+Regardless, we need to check for broken links, missing images etc and fix up any that are broken.
 Often, some may be set to the temporary IP-based URL instead of the correct domain name.
 This particular issue can sometimes be messy, and is best resolved with the “Search & Replace” plugin – which in itself requires an additional degree of expertise and confidence!

-In a temporary hosting environment, you are obliged to use a temporary Domain URL until such time as the DNS records are propagated.
+In a temporary hosting environment, you are obliged to use a temporary Domain URL until such time as the DNS changes are propagated.
 In that case, once DNS propagation is completed, you will need to edit the WordPress Admin / General Settings for;

 - WordPress Address (URL)

 Updraftplus offers Backup, Restore and Migration options and makes a complex process as easy as it could possibly be, in a series of logical steps;